 Exercising can increase range of motion, reduce the risk of depression, help you maintain a healthy weight, promote circulation, and keep your musculoskeletal system strong.

-Focus on the exercises you can do and don’t worry about the ones you can’t.
+Focus on the exercises you can do for challenge rather than frustration.

 Exercises to Boost Flexibility and Increase Range of Motion

-It helps expand range of motion, reduce stiffness, lengthen tight muscles, and relieve pain.
+Stretching expands range of motion, reduces stiffness, lengthens tight muscles, and relieves pain.

 1. Joint Rotations